 - Write a senior honors thesis.

 Students who write a senior thesis do so under the supervision of a faculty mentor.
 Arrangements for working with a mentor need to be made during the student’s junior year.
 Consult the Director of Undergraduate Studies early in your junior year if you wish to write a senior thesis.
-When confirmed, remember to submit the Honors Thesis Agreement.
+When confirmed, please submit the Honors Thesis Agreement and an Independent Study Contract.

 Students may want to talk with their thesis advisors about applying for an Honors Undergraduate Research Award.
 This competitive award provides up to $500 to help cover research expenses.